Search

 How are the dividends on restricted stock taxed and reported to me?
 This is premium content

 Dividends that are earned on restricted stock are considered compensation income, which is reported on your W-2 (1099-MISC for nonemployees, such as directors).
-The dividends can be "qualified dividends" and thus taxed at a lower rate when...
+Once the shares vest, dividends are no longer compensation and instead become...

 My company will let me exchange my underwater options for restricted stock.
 What is the tax impact?
 This is premium content